eboisgon/websummit15-hack/README.md

 Download.php : download the attendees list and save it in 2 tables : persons and companies Download_statup.php : download the startups list Angelco_update.php : get information from Angel.co API .
-Search with the link provided by Websummit and name of the startup Angelco_clean.php : remove wrong search results from previous script (the 2 scripts could have been merged) Twitter_update.php : use Twitter API to get number of follower, url, description form the twitter profile (need to be run several time as limited at 150 calls to Twitter API par hour)
+Search with the link provided by Web Summit and name of the startup Angelco_clean.php : remove wrong search results from previous script (the 2 scripts could have been merged) Twitter_update.php : use Twitter API to get number of follower, url, description form the twitter profile (need to be run several time as limited at 150 calls to Twitter API par hour)
 Dig_update.php : extract DNS information